Skip to content

 • Four messages on polarisation to Nordic Foundations

-Pekka Haavisto, member of the Parliament of Finland: on finding way across societal divides
+Pekka Haavisto, member of the Parliament of Finland: Finding way across societal divides

-Oskar Rönnberg, researcher, University of Helsinki: On inequity & poverty,
+Oskar Rönnberg, researcher, University of Helsinki: How to make cities more socially inclusive

-Amos Wallgren, activist: On climate realism & right to protest
+Amos Wallgren, activist: Climate realism & right to protest

 • Group discussions